Hawaii's Mauna Loa, the world's largest active volcano, erupting for first time in almost 40 years

 The Hawaiian Volcano Observatory said it was "in close consultation with emergency management partners and will be monitoring the volcano closely to provide further updates on activity."

-The observatory planned to carry out an overflight of the volcano "as soon as possible" to determine the nature of the eruption and "assess hazards."

-Mauna Loa's Hawaiian name means "long mountain," which is fitting as the huge mountain extends roughly 74 miles from its edge along Hawai'i Island's southern coast, to the rim of the caldera where the eruption began on Sunday evening.
+Mauna Loa's Hawaiian name means "long mountain," which is fitting as the huge mountain extends roughly 74 miles from its edge along Hawaii Island's southern coast, to the rim of its summit caldera, or crater, where the eruption began on Sunday evening.

 for more features.